SteeltoeOSS/Documentation/docs/messaging/amqp.md

 Basically, the container handles the "active" responsibilities so that the listener callback can remain passive.
 The container is an example of a "lifecycle" component.
 It provides methods for starting and stopping.
-When configuring the container, you essentially bridge the gap between an AMQP Queue and the `MessageListener` instance.
+When configuring the container, you essentially bridge the gap between an RabbitMQ Queue and the `MessageListener` instance.
 You must provide a reference to the `ConnectionFactory` and the queue names or Queue instances from which that listener should consume messages.

 Prior to version 2.0, there was one listener container, the `SimpleMessageListenerContainer`.